3. Capacity Building

 • Plans are underway to introduce immersive experience classrooms, where participants can wear wetsuits and enter the stream to observe the Formosan landlocked salmon in its natural habitat.
 These experiences aim to deepen public understanding, foster care, and inspire action to protect stream ecosystems and water resources.

-• The general public's limited awareness of the Formosan landlocked salmon poses a challenge to advancing conservation efforts.
+• The general public lacks sufficient awareness of the Formosan landlocked salmon.
+Environmental education through diverse channels is essential to garner greater support for conservation efforts.

 Reintroducing the Salmon to Its Historical Habitats (Ex-Situ Conservation)